 19.30hr Arrive back in the friendly city of Aalst for a little lie down or a night out.

-10.00hr After a leisurely breakfast* we leave the hotel by coach for the second and last of the official HORAL Toer de Geuze days:
+Earlier Start!
+09.30hr After breakfast* we leave the hotel by coach for the second and last of the official HORAL Toer de Geuze days:

 •Bofkont (Lucky Dog) Kontich, south of Antwerp (so not LambicLand).
 A chap called Sam has been blending lambic in his cellar with fruit, aging it in oak barrels and bottling it.
 Named after his toy dog which he found in the attic when tidying up and looking for a name for his beers.